coqui-ai/STT/doc/DEPLOYMENT.rst

 Pre-built binaries for deploying a trained model can be installed with ``pip``.
 It is highly recommended that you use Python 3.5 or higher in a virtual environment.
 Both `pip <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#installing-pip>`_ and `venv <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment>`_ are included in normal Python 3 installations.

-When you create a new python virtual environment, you create a directory containing a ``python`` binary and everything needed to run 🐸STT.
+When you create a new Python virtual environment, you create a directory containing a ``python`` binary and everything needed to run 🐸STT.
 For the purpose of this documentation, we will use on ``$HOME/coqui-stt-venv``, but you can use whatever directory you like.

 Let's make the virtual environment:

 .. code-block::

-   $ python -m venv $HOME/coqui-stt-venv/
+   $ python3 -m venv $HOME/coqui-stt-venv/

 After this command completes, your new environment is ready to be activated.
 Each time you work with 🐸STT, you need to *activate* your virtual environment, as such: